-What is a Prosthesis?
+What is a prosthesis?

 What is an orthosis?

-Q. What is a Certified Prosthetist or Orthotist?
+What is a Certified Prosthetist or Orthotist?

 How do I choose a Certified Clinician or clinic to work with?

 Do I need a prescription?

 What should I bring to my appointment?

 Who pays for this treatment?

 How often should I see my Prosthetist or Orthotist?

-A. To ensure your prosthesis or orthosis is fitting optimally and is safe to use, please see your Prosthetist or Orthotist if you notice any of the following:
+You should see your Prosthetist or Orthotist if you notice any of the following:

 - Pain or discomfort in your limb